Code-Institute-Submissions/interactive-milestone-project/README.md

    1. In the top left corner of the screen you should see "score: 0"
    1. Once you see the orangey red enemies ship appear on screen, try shooting them, by using the arrow keys on your keyboard to move the player ship ship, and spacebar on the keyboard to fire your ships lasers.
    1. You should now see the numerical values next to the text "score:" increase in value
+1. Game Over
+   1. Assuming you've follow the steps to start the Game at the top of the Testing section
+   1. Use the arrow keys on your keyboard, and try colliding with the enemies or asteroids displayed on screen
+   1. Your player ship ship should be removed from the scene, and you should see the text "GAME OVER" displayed center screen in red

 ## Deployment
 The deployed version of my Game can be found here: https://phillpearsondev.github.io/interactive-milestone-project/